Language A: literature (SL/HL)

 The language A: literature course introduces students to the analysis of literary texts.
 It is the course through which the IB’s policy of mother-tongue entitlement is delivered.
 The course is automatically available in 55 languages and available by special request and may be studied in any language with a sufficiently developed written literature.

-The course is organized into four parts, each focused on a group of literary works.
-Together, the four parts of the course add up to a comprehensive exploration of literature from a variety of cultures, genres and periods.
+The course is organized into three areas of exploration and seven central concepts, and focuses on the study of literary works.
+Together, the three areas of exploration of the course add up to a comprehensive exploration of literature from a variety of cultures, literary forms and periods.
 Students learn to appreciate the artistry of literature, and develop the ability to reflect critically on their reading, presenting literary analysis powerfully through both oral and written communication.

 Key features of the curriculum and assessment models

 - Higher level study requires a minimum of 240 class hours, while standard level study requires a minimum of 150 class hours

 - Students study 13 works at higher level and 9 works at standard level from a representative selection of literary forms, periods and places